Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-09-Control-algorithms/Section-03-Algorithmic-patterns-control/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [9.2 Autonomous control features](../Section-02-Autonomous-control-features/index.md).

 Control systems require structured approaches to manage complex behaviours and respond to changing conditions.
 Three fundamental algorithmic patterns form the foundation of most mechatronic control systems: state machines for managing discrete behaviours, PID controllers for continuous regulation, and scheduling algorithms for coordinating multiple tasks.